ChristophWurst/twofactor_gateway/doc/Admin Documentation.md

 * Login with your credencials at [portal.clickatell.com](https://portal.clickatell.com/)
 * Click at the button `Create new integration`
   * API Type: HTTP
-  * Messaging type: One-way messaging
+  * Messaging type: One-way messaging (or Two-way messaging if required)
   * Delivery type: Time Critical
   * [Optional] Convert mobile numbers into international format: On
   * [Optional] Protect my account from fraud: On